lf87/luke-fryer-photography/README.md

 # To do

-* back home btn
-* Add link to twitter bio
-* close prev next btns styling for gallery
+* custom scrollbars
 * down arrow on the banner (may as well use plugin to make it scroll)
 * favicons etc.
 * clean up junk files/code/lint
 * test test test!

 # Issues
+* Cache not clearing on git pages
-* firefox mobile - massive lag after clicking router link
+* firefox mobile - massive lag after clicking router link - could be a buggy scroll plugin, try native for testing purposes